bruvellu/terebratalia-wnts/2-text/wnt.md

 sFRP is a soluble protein that antagonizes Wnt activity by directly binding to Wnt ligands or to Frizzled receptors [@Kawano2003-bx].
 It has a cysteine-rich domain with high-affinity to Wnt proteins.
 The sFRP family can be divided into two subfamilies, *sfrp1/2/5* and *sfrp3/4* [@Kawano2003-bx; @Bovolenta2008-kb].
-In *T. transversa*, we only identified a *sfrp1/2/5* ortholog (@fig:sfrp-tree), which is highly expressed throughout development (@fig:profiling).
+In *T. transversa*, we only identified a *sfrp1/2/5* ortholog (!@fig:sfrp-tree), which is highly expressed throughout development (@fig:profiling).
 The transcripts locate to the animal pole ectoderm in the late blastula and forms a strong anterior ectodermal domain in subsequent stages, in a pattern similar to the expression of *fz5/8* (@fig:fzdantag and !@fig:s-antagonists).
 *sfrp1/2/5* is also expressed in a narrow domain at the anterior mesoderm throughout development, and in a paired domain in the mantle lobe mesoderm restricted to the early larva stage.
 In the late larva, the anterior domain becomes limited to dorsal patches on the dorsal ectoderm of the apical lobe.

 Dkk is a secreted glycoprotein containing two cysteine-rich domains that antagonizes Wnt signaling by inhibiting *lrp5/6* co-receptors [@Niehrs2006-kf; @Cruciat2013-zs].
 These proteins are generally divided into two subfamilies, *dkk1/2/4* and *dkk3* [@Niehrs2006-kf].
-In *T. transversa*, however, we identified a single *dkk* ortholog that groups with a previously unidentified Dkk subfamily, named hereafter *dkk5* (@fig:dkk-tree).
+In *T. transversa*, however, we identified a single *dkk* ortholog that groups with a previously unidentified Dkk subfamily, named hereafter *dkk5* (!@fig:dkk-tree).
-Our phylogenetic analysis reveals that non-vertebrate deuterostomes, such as hemichordates and cephalochordates, have orthologs for *dkk1/2/4*, *dkk3*, and *dkk5*, suggesting this was the ancestral Dkk repertoire of bilaterians, and that *dkk1/2/4* and *dkk5* were subsequently lost in protostomes and vertebrates, respectively (@fig:dkk-tree).
+Our phylogenetic analysis reveals that non-vertebrate deuterostomes, such as hemichordates and cephalochordates, have orthologs for *dkk1/2/4*, *dkk3*, and *dkk5*, suggesting this was the ancestral Dkk repertoire of bilaterians, and that *dkk1/2/4* and *dkk5* were subsequently lost in protostomes and vertebrates, respectively (!@fig:dkk-tree).
 The expression of *dkk5* in *T. transversa* is upregulated in the late blastula and downregulated in the juvenile (@fig:profiling).
 It localizes to the animal pole ectoderm in the late blastula, and anterior ectoderm in subsequent stages similar to the expression of *sfrp1/2/5*, except that *dkk5* becomes limited to the ventral ectoderm and is not expressed in the mesoderm (@fig:fzdantag and !@fig:s-antagonists).

 Wif is another protein that inhibits Wnt activity by direct binding to Wnt proteins [@Hsieh1999-rt].
 The protein has five EGF repeats and a typical WIF domain which is shared with RYK receptor tyrosine kinases [@Hsieh1999-rt; @Cruciat2013-zs].
-In *T. transversa*, we identified one *wif* ortholog (@fig:wif-tree).
+In *T. transversa*, we identified one *wif* ortholog (!@fig:wif-tree).
 The expression levels are relatively low and somewhat stable throughout development, with a peak in the late gastrula (@fig:profiling).
 Unlike *sfrp1/2/5* and *dkk5*, *wif* is mainly expressed in mesodermal tissues throughout the analyzed developmental stages; it is also broadly but faintly expressed in the ectoderm until the early larva, and it is not expressed in the endoderm (@fig:fzdantag and !@fig:s-antagonists).